rs-kellogg/computing-orientation/README.md

 2.)
 Login to KLC through any secure shell client (ssc), described here: https://www.kellogg.northwestern.edu/rs/computing/kellogg-linux-cluster/connecting.aspx

 3.)
-Once you've logged into KLC.
-Open the ~/.bashrc file.
-What does Line 8 say?

-4.)
 Now that you are on KLC, install a FreeTDS driver.
 You can do this by entering the following at the command prompt:

  ```console
 . /kellogg/bin/freetds_config
 ```

-5.)
+4.)
 Finally, request a Wharton Research Data Services (WRDS) account by following the instructions provided here: https://www.kellogg.northwestern.edu/rs/data.aspx?DB=wharton-rds

 Good luck, and feel free to reach out to Kellogg Research Support (rs@kellogg.northwestern.edu) if you have issues or questions.